inuwali/CrowdCountingConsortium-data-import/README.md

 `Setup.R` contains commands to set up the environment.

+`Import function.R` contain a data import function that knows about all the fields.

-`Import phase <n>.R` contain commands to import the data from each file.
+`Import all phases.R` contain commands to import the data from each file.

 `Merge.R` contains commands to rationalize the tables and merge them into a single table.

-`Consolidate event types.R` contains coalesce equivalent values in the `event_type` column.
+`Consolidate event types.R` coalesces equivalent values in the `event_type` column.
 For example, "bicycle rally", "bike ride", and "bicycle ride" all become "bike rally".
+Various misspellings, such as "demonsration" and "mrach" are also corrected.

 ## References